 Despite significant efforts in the field of economic and environmental decoupling, we still have not found a way to successfully mitigate the negative environmental and social effects of our current economic systems as greenhouse gas emissions, biodiversity loss and inequality are still increasing with increasing economic growth.
 At the same time the current economic crisis as a result of Covid-19 has revealed many flaws of our current socioeconomic system, although the crisis also creates opportunities for transformation towards a more sustainable economy.
 Given the current climate trajectories, we urgently need to find a way to enhance human well-being within the biophysical limits of our planet.
 Previous research has shown that the complex nature of these challenges, which all countries face, require a systemic and holistic approach to comprehend the interlinkages between the numerous Sustainable Development Goals (SDGs) and climate goals.
 System dynamics models allow for the investigation of synergies and trade-offs between such goals.
 Using these models, pathways that are most effective and cost efficient in achieving multiple goals at the same time can be identified.

-The bilingual (English/French) Summer School on System Dynamics organised by ERASME and the Millenium Institute aims to provide training in qualitative and quantitative system dynamics to a group of 20-25 participants.
+The Summer School on System Dynamics is run by ERASME in collaboration with the Millenium Institute and aims to provide training in qualitative and quantitative system dynamics to a group of 20-25 participants.
 Our target groups are graduate and postgraduate students, industry representatives, policy-makers and NGO practitioners.
 Please note that for applicants from the academic sector, the summer school is designed for postgraduates (PhD students and post-docs).
 In special circumstances, a very limited number of graduate (Master) students may be accepted at the summer school, providing they demonstrate the relevance of the course for their degree, can show sufficient knowledge and/or experience in the field and submit a strong application.
 During the summer school, participants will be able to apply system dynamics to sustainability-focused projects related to their own area of work.
-The event is part II of a system dynamics training course that ERASME and the Millenium Institute are running.
+The event is part II of a system dynamics training course that ERASME runs in collaboration with the Millenium Institute.
 The first part is a 4-week long online introductory course in systems thinking and system dynamics.
 In order to participate to the Summer School, participants are required to attend and pass the online course.
 Find out more about our online course here.
 The online course can also be taken independently, without attending the conference.

 The Summer School on System Dynamics is structured around four main blocks: